 |4% currency conversion spread, or such other amount as may be disclosed to you during the transaction²

 |💡 Both PayPal Business and personal accounts come with a 4% currency conversion fee when paying for international goods.² How to avoid this?
 With Wise Business, you'll always get the mid-market rate, and will only be charged a small transparent fee.

 Each account also comes with withdrawal limits.
 These limits depend on the frequency and method of withdrawal, and there are some significant differences between the two accounts.
 The PayPal Business withdrawal limits are higher, as businesses typically deal with larger volumes than personal users.
 The personal limits are suitable for personal use, but would delay operations for business who need to withdraw higher amounts.

 |Instant transfer for bank

 You can also read the guide to learn more about PayPal Business transfer limits.

 While they are more similar than they are different, PayPal’s Personal and Business accounts have distinct advantages and downsides you should be aware of before deciding which to use.

 Ultimately, it’s pretty easy to decide which of the two accounts is right for you if you decide what you’ll primarily be using PayPal for.

 Do you plan to use PayPal to occasionally shop online or to split dinner bills with your friends and family?
 In that case, there’s no need to sign up for a PayPal Business account at all as you won’t likely need any of its tools or loan options.

-But if you're a small business owner and want to process online payments, invoice customers or take occasional credit or loan offers, a Business account is the better choice.
+But if you're a small business owner and want to process online payments, or invoice customers, a Business account is the better choice.